Published on June 28th, 2016 | by Pro Wrestling Stories0

 UNDERTAKER and MICK FOLEY Talk about Their Legendary Hell in a Cell Match

 June 28, 1998 marked a day many pro wrestling fans around the world collectively shrieked, ‘Holy shit!’ at their television screens.
-On this day, eighteen years ago from the day of this writing, a Hell in a Cell match took place that now lives on in legend – a day that has since left a permanent mark on the psyche of the Undertaker, Mick Foley and pro wrestling fans alike.
+On this day, a Hell in a Cell match took place that now lives on in legend – a day that has since left a permanent mark on the psyche of the Undertaker, Mick Foley and pro wrestling fans alike.

 The match took place at the King of the Ring pay-per-view at the Civic Arena in Pittsburgh, Pennsylvania.
 It would set the model for future Hell in a Cell matches.
 During the match, Foley received numerous injuries and took two serious and highly influential bumps.